WJY-norainu/cs2102-python-flask-setup-guide/README.md

 ![login-page-screenshot](Screenshots/login-page.png)

-After ensuring the original `html` file can be shown, we need to make changes to `index.html` to integrate `LoginForm` into it.
+After ensuring the page can be shown correctly, you need to make changes to `index.html` to integrate `LoginForm` into it.

 Locate `LoginForm` in `forms.py` and observe the `render_kw` line: